 Did we mention we are transparent?
-Here’s exactly what we collect and how we use it:
+The table below explains exactly what kind of data we collect.
+We use the data to:

-- To identify you when you visit our websites or access our platforms
+- Identify you when you visit our websites or access our platforms

-- To provide the products and services you request
+- Provide the products and services you request

-- To respond to your inquiries related to support, employment opportunities, or other requests
+- Respond to your inquiries related to support, employment opportunities, or other requests

-- For internal administrative purposes, as well as to manage our relationship with you
+- Internal administrative purposes, as well as to manage our relationship with you

 |CATEGORY||TYPES OF DATA AND PURPOSE FOR COLLECTION|

 |Account Registration||For clients, we may collect your name, company name, email, phone number, and contact information when you create an account (user ID, password, access level, etc.) or sign-up for our services.|